ashutoshmjain/gita/src/prologue.md

 The legend says,` Krishna` invoked `Bramha`(`Bramh` in human form) to seek help in scribing `Mahabharata`. `Bramha`, in his infinite wisdom, advised him to reach out to `Siva`[^siva],  for his son `Ganesa`[^ganesa] (the elephant God) possessed the superior intelligence to scribe such a vast body of work.

-`Adi Parva` the first book of `Mahabharata` describes this story in all it's poet glory.
+`Adi Parva` the first book of `Mahabharata` describes this story in all it's poetic glory.
 Translated by `Kisari Mohan Ganguly` , here is an excerpt -

 > The son of Satyavati having, by penance and meditation, analysed the eternal Veda, afterwards composed this holy history, when that learned Brahmarshi of strict vows, the noble Dwaipayana Vyasa, offspring of Parasara, had finished this greatest of narrations, he began to consider how he might teach it to his disciples.
 >